imagej/imagej.github.io/_pages/plugins/trackmate/trackmate-stardist.md

 ## Usage and tutorial.

 TrackMate-StarDist ships two detectors that will appear in TrackMate.
 After installing TrackMate-StarDist and restarting Fiji, these two detectors will be integrated in TrackMate in a transparent manner.
-We describe how to use them in the  tutorial below.
+We describe how to use them in the four tutorial below.
+They describe in order:
+1. Using TrackMate-StarDist on a single-channel image.
+2. Using TrackMate-StarDist on a multi-channel image and exploiting the intensity information.
+3. Using TrackMate-StarDist with a custom Deep-Learning model.
+4. Using TrackMate-StarDist to segment a 3D image using a slice-by-slice approach.

 ### StarDist detector with builtin versatile nuclei model on a single channel image.